-If you think we in the U.S. are doing so much better than one hundred years ago, you are sorely mistaken.
-And to assume other countries are worse off than we are, just because they have less money to play with, is equally narrow-minded.
+You are sorely mistaken if you think we in the U.S. are doing much better than one hundred years ago.
+And to assume other countries are worse off than us just because they have less money to play with is equally narrow-minded.

 From an evolutionary perspective and contrary to manmade report cards we sell to the world as systems and metrics of human excellence, not the length of our sustainability but the strength of renewal matters.

 Indeed, we live longer these days.
-Yet, 70% of Americans are chronically dependent on prescription drugs to make it through another day.
-The percentage of progressive contributors to regenerative human excellence is no more than 30% of our population and getting worse, not better.
+Yet, 70% of Americans chronically depend on prescription drugs to make it through another day.
+The percentage of progressive contributors to regenerative human excellence is no more than 30% of our population and getting worse.
 Worse than the evolutionary integrity of less developed countries.
-From an evolutionary perspective it is better to be an underdeveloped country.
+From an evolutionary perspective, it is better to be an underdeveloped country.

 Try not to become a man of success, but rather try to become a man of valueAlbert Einstein

-A man of success is defined by humanity, a man of value is determined by nature.
+A man of success is defined by humanity, and a man of value is determined by nature.
 As I explain in Learn to Think, the difference is based on the normalization of truth determining the survival of our species.
-A truth not humanity but nature defines.
+A reality, not humanity, but nature defines.

-Who cares, you say.
-Who then lives who then cares, right?
+Who cares, you say?
+Who then lives, and who then cares, right?

-In simple terms, today we utilize flat world systems to capture round world capacity.
+In simple terms, today, we utilize flat-world systems to capture round-world capacity.
 We expect to reap regenerative greatness from systems of absolutism while the world and human ingenuity and capacity revolve around relativity.
 An incompatibility we have been suffering from for the last two hundred years.
-Human ignorance of nature’s rule induces compounding regression a.k.a. an anthropogenic cascade.
+Ignorance of nature’s rule induces compounding regression, a.k.a. an anthropogenic cascade.